marbocub/Blender-GCode-Importer/README.md

 Simple GCode Importer is a simple plug-in that translates printer GCode into Bezier curve paths in Blender.
 This results in a very performant representation of the object in a highly customizable format.

 ## Installation
-To install the plugin, download the repository.
-Then go to Preferences > Addons and click the Install button.
-Find the gcode_importer.py file from the repository and click install.
+To install the plugin, add it to Blender from the [Extension website](https://extensions.blender.org/add-ons/simple-gcode-importer/) or straight from Blender via Edit > Preferences > Get Extensions.

 ## Usage
 To import a GCode file to Blender, simply go to File > Import and select the GCode option.
 In the new file browser window, find and select the .gcode file you would ike to import, then click 'Import Gcode'